ilmaestro/ShowerBuddy/documentation/ideation.md

 - Measure time using a stop watch
 - Measure time based on when the shower is turned on or off using the sound made
 - Measure time based on the show handle position

+## questions

+- how much water should I use to take a shower?
+- what happens if I only use the water 25% of the time I'm in the shower?
+- how much kWh does my water heater use to heat up the water I'm using in the shower?

+## other thoughts

+- set a goal of 25% water, the app tells you when to turn the water off